Reading underserved learners’ applications to grad school: we need to stop failing them

 She got in.

-The doubt that vulnerable learners face is pervasive and confusing.
+The doubt that underserved learners face is pervasive and confusing.
 Growing up disadvantaged and succeeding anyway means living in a world of constantly shifting expectations and norms.
 It’s not easy to drop twenty or more years of hiding where you come from, not easy to read the cues for whether your hardships will be perceived as strength, or weakness.

 The students who come to me have read a thousand “how to apply to grad school” blogposts.
 But they’re still confused.
 They’re often putting in tremendous hours of work, only to be steered wrong by careless cues in the copy on old, outdated websites, or misconceptions from their peers.
 No one helps them detangle the personal from the professional.
 No one gives them encouragement.
 Everything they do is framed as their mistake.